-I help artists, beatmakers and producers make better songs.
+I help niche artists, producers, and beatmakers improve their songs.

-In a nutshell, my clients give me a creative share in their projects and I rearrange (if necessary), mix, and master them into better records.
-I define a better record as a song that's improved by at least 50% from what the artist/producer originally intended on releasing.
+In a nutshell, selected clients give me a small creative share in their project and I have it rearranged (if necessary), mixed, and mastered into a better record.
+Improvement packages range from a singular selection to a combination of all 3.
+I define a better record as a song that's improved by at least 33% from what the client originally intended on releasing.
+Clients may also opt only for a consultation package in which we can discuss style, artistic direction, cadence, flow, production, and other lanes for improvement.
+The improvement metric will be reliant upon a client's full cooperation.

 Here's how it works:

-Send me your budget, provide me with all the stems of your song, and agree to my 10 point mechanical, sale, and performance royalty with a secondary coproduction credit under your distribution deal.
+Typically, after all the preliminaries are sorted out, you'll provide us with what we need and agree to my 10 point mechanical, streaming, and performance royalty with a secondary coproduction credit under your distribution deal.
 You're responsible for your own marketing, promotion, and distribution.
-If I decide to personally distribute the record under my platform, you'd agree to an even split among all the collaborators in the project.
+If I decide to distribute the record under my platform, you'll agree to an even split structure among all the collaborators in the project.
 You maintain the freedom to post the finished product on your platform however you like, with a fair royalty split structure of your choosing.
 I encourage every client I work with to give proper credit, establish & maintain fair royalties, encourage the success of those they collaborate with, and enjoy the process!

 3 ReviewsEndorse Lee Suavez